A reader asked if it is OK to reduce your debt management payments when you need to?

 Some may be good, such as childcare costs reducing.
 Others could be difficult, perhaps your car isn’t going to last much longer.
 Or retirement may be coming up before your DMP ends.

 When you started your DMP it may have felt like the answer to your prayers, with no more worry about your creditors.
-But now you know how it’s going and the things that can change, it’s worth have a hard look at whether you have any better options.
+But now you know how it’s going and the things that can change, it’s worth having a hard look at whether you have any better options.

 Do you have a better option?

-If you owe less than £30,000 and don’t have a house, then a Debt Relief Order (DRO) might work for you.
-The DRO rules were relaxed in 2021, so more people can now have a DRO.
-As a result many people on DMPs should think about switching to a DRO.
+If you owe less than £50,000 and don’t have a house, then a Debt Relief Order (DRO) might work for you.
+The DRO rules are being relaxed in June 2024, so more people can now have a DRO.

 When a DRO won’t work for you, look at other ways of clearing your debts – selling your house if it has equity or is costing too much; bankruptcy or an IVA.